rfo909/RForth/README.md

 ---------------

 The assembly language supports pushing values from the data stack to the call stack, with the cpush instruction.
-The first four values pushed that way get avaiable as local variables a, b, c and d, as follows:
+These are then accessed and modified with cget and cset, via defines in ACode.txt, as well as made available to Forth code.

 ```
 	45 cpush   # Take value from data stack, push onto call stack
-	           # The first value is denoted a, the second b, and the third c
+	           # The first value is denoted a, the second b, then c and d

 	a          # Read value of variable a (45)
 	a 1 add a! # Update variable a to 46